Medicare Advantage plans are sold by private insurance companies and offer at least the same coverage as Original Medicare .

 Every plan is different.
 There is a wide variety of Medicare Advantage plans depending on where you live and how much you want to spend.

 How much do you need?
-Your plan selection should take into consideration your current and future healthcare needs.
+Select a plan based on your current and future healthcare needs.

 If you have Original Medicare and want to switch to a Medicare Advantage plan, you’ve probably considered the pros and cons of each.
 If you’ve made up your mind, you may have other questions.
 When can I enroll in a Medicare Advantage plan ?
 Are there certain times for Medicare Advantage enrollment ?
 You may even be wondering who can enroll in Medicare Advantage.

 Need answers?
 Here is what you need to know about switching to Medicare Advantage.

 Can I bundle multiple benefits into one plan?See My Options

 If you’re thinking about switching to Medicare Advantage (Part C), you’ll need to know when to enroll in Medicare Advantage plan choices in your area.
 There are certain periods throughout the year when you can sign up for, or switch between, Medicare Advantage plans.
 These are called enrollment periods.
 Some are scheduled periods, but some can be opened due to special circumstances.

 When can you enroll in Medicare Advantage plans ?
 These are known as enrollment periods, and they include: